Advanced Info Service: mPay

 mPay, an AIS subsidiary, is a payment processor and one of Thailand's three major payment service providers.
 Its partners include CIMB and 2C2P.

 According to a 2014 article in The Nation, mPay has around 1.6 million registered users, of which roughly 1.2 million are end-users and 400,000 are mPay agents.
 150,000 of mPay's end-users use the service monthly, spending on average 30,000 baht.
 In November 2015, four million people in Thailand used mPay, and in August 2013, mPay had around 700 merchant partners.

+AIS Cloud

+On 27 June 2025, AIS announced the launch of "AIS Cloud," a hyperscale cloud service, in Thailand, following a 4 billion baht investment.
+This service will utilize local data centers within Thailand and operates under Thai law.
+AIS Cloud is powered by Oracle Cloud Infrastructure and is noted as the first of its kind to be operated entirely by a Thai company.
+The Digital Economy Promotion Agency (depa) has awarded AIS Cloud the "dSURE 3-Star certification," the highest level of cloud service accreditation in the country.
+Corporate customers using AIS Cloud are expected to be eligible for tax incentives.

 Services and coverage

 As of August 2019, AIS is the largest network in Thailand, with 40.1 million subscribers.
 In addition to post pay services, AIS offers prepaid services under the 1-2-Call brand.

 Currently (2020) data is sold in time-based, volume-based and unlimited packages.